CDVyhlidal/Cactus/2. Other/1. Singling/README.md

 - `[1.08-1.14d]` Battle.net-only Runewords are now enabled on Single Player.

+## Extras

+- GlideWrapper

 ## Notes

 - The Game Menus CPU fix will only be applied for v1.10+.
 The fix for versions pre 1.10 was reverted since it caused lag for systems that weren't using the GlideWrapper.
-Most people don't spend a lot of time in the Game Menus anyways so it isn't a big deal to keep this in.
+Most people don't spend a lot of time in the Main Menu anyways so it isn't a big deal to keep this in.

 - If you are using Glide, make sure to disable VSYNC in your Glide settings